Russia conflict separates GOP traditionalists from newcomers

 The former president remains the most popular figure among the GOP base and is already wielding his influence in the midterm primaries that begin next week as he teases anther presidential run.
 Those races could yield similarly minded Republicans who will head into the fall campaign positioned to succeed foreign policy traditionalists like Portman.

-The annual Conservative Political Action Conference that gets underway in Florida on Thursday could offer a preview of what’s to come as leaders focus far more of their ire on President Joe Biden’s handling of foreign policy than Putin’s norm-breaking aggression.
+The annual Conservative Political Action Conference that got underway in Florida on Thursday offered a preview of what’s to come as leaders focused their ire on both President Joe Biden’s handling of foreign policy and Putin’s norm-breaking aggression.

-“Look, I think, Putin is as an autocrat.
-He’s a bad guy,” said American Conservative Union chairman Matt Schlapp.
-“And I think the sad thing is the Biden administration — they’re not just projecting weakness, they’re projecting befuddlement, confusion.
-And tyrants take advantage of that.”
+“We have a national leadership that I think at a certain point is probably criminally incompetent,” said K.T.
+McFarland, the former deputy national security adviser under Trump.
+“They are unable to stop what Vladimir Putin is doing.”

+While slapping at the American president, she raised more serious concerns about Russia’s leader.

 For now, those questioning why the U.S. should care about Ukrainian security remain a small, if highly influential and vocal segment of the conservative movement.
 Congressional Republicans, especially those in the Senate, have been largely united in speaking out against Russian aggression, with some like Sen. Tom Cotton of Arkansas advocating a more aggressive posture and calling Biden’s response “timid” and “wholly unequal to this moment.”